git-sunao/pyhalofit/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-pyhalofit
+Pyhalofit document
 =====================================

-This python code is an implimention of nonlinear matter power spectrum of large scale structure, which is calibrated with :math:`N`-body simulation in Takahashi et al., 2012,
+This is a pure python code of nonlinear matter power spectrum of large scale structure, which is calibrated with :math:`N`-body simulation in Takahashi et al., 2012,
 `DOI:10.1088/0004-637X/761/2/152 <https://arxiv.org/ct?url=https%3A%2F%2Fdx.doi.org%2F10.1088%2F0004-637X%2F761%2F2%2F152&v=9fcbea96>`_
 (`preprint <https://arxiv.org/abs/1208.2701>`_).